cjungmann/mysql_randstr/README.md

 - sudo make install

-The install target copies the shared library file to the plugin_lib, then DROP IS EXIST the function before CREATE FUNCTION to load the function.
+The install target copies the shared library file to the plugin_lib, then DROP IF EXISTS the function before CREATE FUNCTION to load the function.

 The CREATE FUNCTION is called without specifying a database, and it then seems to be available in all databases.
 It doesn't seem like it should work this